“Richmond is one of the most beautiful towns in England – and surprisingly few people know.”– Lonely Planet

 Richmond has, in the modern day, lent itself to tourism.
 Dominating the skyline is one of the best preserved castle ruins.

 The town is located close to the Yorkshire Dales National Park.
 This means that it’s surrounded by some of the most beautiful scenery in the country.

 Richmond has prompted travel writers to describe the town as one of the most romantic places in the country.
 In total, there are fifty-six other places sharing the name Richmond in the world.

 Richmond is one of the most popular place names in the world – there are 57 in total.

 The walls of Richmond Castle are some of the oldest outside London, dating back to 1071.

-Richmond was given to Alan Rufus, the nephew of William the Conquerer.
+Richmond was given to Alan Rufus, the nephew of William the Conqueror.
 His estate was reportedly 250,000 acres, which has a modern equivalent value of £80bn, making him the richest man who ever lived.

-Lewis Carroll, who wrote “Alice in Wonderland” attended Richmond Grammar School.
+Lewis Carroll, who wrote “Alice in Wonderland”, attended Richmond Grammar School.